02 February 1999

 The money looks like being the first in a series of payments aimed at boosting incomes for tenant farmers by funding a range of initiatives, especially in upland areas.

-The proposals, which range from meat marketing schemes to whole farm plans, aim to bolster farm incomes while at the same time improving the environment.
+The proposals, which range from meat marketing schemes to whole farm plans, aim to bolster farm incomes while simultaneously improving the environment.

 The trusts local land agents are being invited to apply for the cash as part of a competitive process.